 These are several elements of conflict resolution that good journalism can deliver, automatically, as part of its daily work:

-1. Channeling communication: The news media is often the most important channel of communication that exists between sides in a conflict.
-Sometimes the media is used to broadcast intimidating messages.
+1. Channeling communication: News media are often the most important channel of communication between sides in a conflict.
+Sometimes media are used to broadcast intimidating messages.
 But other times, the parties speak to each other through the media.

 2. Educating: Each side needs to know about the other side’s difficulty in moving towards reconciliation.
 Journalism which explores each side’s particular difficulties can help educate the other side to avoid demands for simplistic and immediate solutions.